th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/systemd.md

 Systemd:
 /dev/stdout -> /proc/self/fd/1 -> socket:[Y]
 ```
-In the bash the link points to a normal file, but in systemd, the link points to a socket, that can't be opened with the ``open`` command.
+In the bash the link points to a normal file.
+But in systemd, the link points to a socket, that can't be opened with the ``open`` command.

 ## Solution 1 in the service
 You can edit the ``/etc/system.d/system/rhasspy.service``.
-Simply replace this:
+By simply replacingz this:
 ``ExecStart=/usr/bin/rhasspy --profile de``
 With this:
 ``ExecStart=/bin/bash -lc "rhasspy --profile de 2>&1 | cat"``